 Your RV uses batteries to run numerous functions.
 Therefore it’s important to maintain them and replace as needed.

-To do this you need to keep note of the dates when they were installed or inspected and upgrade or replace them as needed.
+To do this you need to keep note of the dates when they were installed and pay attention to how well they are functioning.

 It’s important to change and clean the filters in air conditioners regularly.

 If you don’t, they will clog and can cause problems that can ruin your AC unit.